What is the best Chromebook to buy?

 Our current best value pick however is the Acer Chromebook R13, which offers good performance, portability, battery life and a good selection of ports for your peripheral and storage needs.

-If neither of these sound right for you scroll down for the full list of the best Chromebooks currently available.
+If neither of these sound right for you scroll down for the full list of the best Chromebooks currently available, or check the following summary list below:

 How we test Chromebooks